Riotpiaole/4106/report.md

 ---
 output:
+  word_document: default
   html_document: default
-  word_document: default
   pdf_document: default
 ---
 # Exploration Between Image resolutions and Classification

 ## Abstract

-* Traditional **Convolutional Neural Network** (CNN) is seperating the an image from other by adjusting the weights of multiple nodes.
+* Traditional **Convolutional Neural Network** (CNN) is seperating an image from other by adjusting the weights of multiple nodes.
 In specific, **Maximum Pooling Arthmeatic** is selecting the most triggered nodes to linearly distinguishing one image to another.
 For classification, a node implies the **pixels intensity** of the input.
 Thus it raises the hypothesis: **could a scaled lower resolution of an image might cause diffculities for classifier to properly label to a proper class**.
 This paper and implementation is a proof of concept toward this hypthesis.

 ## Project Overview